raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 We're going to make some more enumerations, and some tools for composing them, but before we do, let's talk about why  enumerations are interesting.

---
+---

-### denumerables and verification
+### enumerating denumerables

-*way too long. simply and possibly split in two after simplifying*

 A [countable set] is any set (or collection) for which we can construct at least one enumeration.
 Or to put it in more formal terms, we can put the elements of the set into a one-to-one correspondance with some subset of the natural numbers.
 [Denumerables][countable set] are countable sets with an infinite number of elements, meaning they can be put into a 1-to-1 correspondance with the entire set of natural numbers.

 [countable set]: https://en.wikipedia.org/wiki/Countable_set

+In our examples above, `naturals`, `negatives`, `positives`, and `a` are all enumerations of denumerable sets.

-When dealing with enumerating infinite sets, things can sometimes be tricky.
+When enumerating denumerables, things can sometimes be tricky.
 If we say that an enumeration puts the elements of a denumerable into a 1-to-1 correspondance with the natural numbers, we must provide the following guarantee: **Every element of the enumeration correspondes to a finite natural number.** And in the case of an enumeration we write on a computer, it follows that for any member of the set, there is a natural number `n`, such that the member of the set appears as the `nth` element output by the enumeration.

 So in our example of `function * a { ... }` above, we know that we can name any element, such as `aaaaaaaaaa`, and indeed, it will appear as the tenth output of the enumeration (and corresponds to the natural number `0`).